dkvg-77/blogWebsite/README.md

 # Blog Website.
-A blog website where you can upload your own blogs and see others as well.

 ## Important Features:
---> A blog website where you can register and log in using your username and password.
---> The password is Encrypted.
---> You can upload your own blogs and later you can edit them as well.
---> See what others are posting.
---> Not focused on Front end-design.(still under process)
+--> Developed a blog with userfriendly features.
+--> Secure User Authentication: Register and log in with encrypted passwords.
+--> Blog Creation and Editing: Compose, publish, and edit your blogs.

-## Tools used:
+## Tools and Technologies Used
---> React
---> Node.js
+--> MERN Stack (MongoDB, Express.js, React, Node.js).
---> MongoDB
+--> MongoDB database for data storage.
---> Express.Js
+--> Node.js and Express.js for backend.
+--> JWT for secure cookie-based auth.
+--> Bcrypt for password hashing.
+--> Image uploads (Multer, ImageKit).

 ## The steps to run the program:
 --> Download using zip and extract the folder.